RosencrantzArt/Morning-Hub/README.md

 - Description of Morning Club and its purpose.
 - Approach to images and colors for the site.

-Morning Club webpage is designed to provide enough information about the Morning Club and its purpose for the target group.
+The Morning Club webpage is designed to provide enough information about the Morning Club and its purpose for the target group.
 Arguments and compelling quotes are mainly through ads directed to specific target groups and organic content on social media.
 Since the club is not about meeting other people, I choose not to have faces in the pictures and also no pictures that symbolize different training performances.
 This gives the club a more secretive vibe, but the color and pictures are warm and welcoming, also giving an easy, inclusive, and simple first impression.

 About Morning Club:
-Morning Hub is a virtual community that gathers every morning between 6-8 AM on Slack for a morning huddle.
+The Morning Club is a virtual community that gathers every morning between 6-8 AM on Slack for a morning huddle.
 We believe in the power of movement, the rhythm of the morning, and the joy of starting our days on an uplifting note.
 Our community offers encouragement, accountability, and connection to help you build a vibrant morning routine and make every morning a great start for you.
 It's okay to be anonymous, and we strive to create a safe place for everyone.